 Notes

-- If you want the tres leches layer cake a tad shorter but more level, you can remove the cooked cakes from the pans and then level the tops before returning to the pans.
+- For a shorter and more level tres leches layer cake, remove the cakes from the pans and level the tops before returning them.

 Lay says